Eric Melillo: 44th Parliament

 After the 2021 election, Melillo remained in the Conservative Shadow Cabinet and was appointed to the Natural Resources Committee.

 On March 15, 2022 Melillo was listed among 313 Canadians banned from entering Russia.
 The announcement came after Ukrainian President Volodymyr Zelenskyy addressed the House of Commons in midst of the Russian invasion of Ukraine.

-Personal life

-Melillo married Danaka Howden on June 3, 2022.
-His brothers-in-law Quinton and Brett Howden are professional ice hockey players.
+During the 2022 Conservative Party of Canada leadership election, Melilo endorsed Scott Aitchison.

+45th Parliament

+After the 2025 general election, Melillo remained in the Conservative Shadow Cabinet as the Shadow Minister for Federal Economic Development Agency for Northern Ontario and was appointed to the Standing Committee on Indigenous and Northern Affairs.